MicrosoftDocs/sql-docs/docs/sql-server/azure-arc/manage-configuration.md

 You can exclude certain instances from the at-scale onboarding operations driven by Azure policy or by automatic onboarding processes.
 To exclude specific instances from these operations, add the instance names to the **Skip Instances** list.
 For details about at-scale onboarding options, see [Alternate deployment options for SQL Server enabled by Azure Arc](deployment-options.md).

+> [!WARNING]
+> SQL Server instances using Pay-as-you-go (PAYG) can't be excluded.

 ## Modify SQL Server configuration

 You can use Azure portal, PowerShell or CLI to change all or some configuration settings on a specific Arc-enabled server to the desired state.

 To modify the SQL Server Configuration for a larger scope, such as a resource group, subscription, or multiple subscriptions with a single command, use the [Modify SQL Server Configuration](https://github.com/microsoft/sql-server-samples/tree/master/samples/manage/azure-arc-enabled-sql-server/modify-license-type) PowerShell script.
-It is published as an open source SQL Server sample and includes the step-by-step instructions.
+It's published as an open source SQL Server sample and includes the step-by-step instructions.

 > [!TIP]
 > Run the script from Azure Cloud shell as it has the required Azure PowerShell modules pre-installed and you will be automatically authenticated.
 For details, see [Running the script using Cloud Shell](https://github.com/microsoft/sql-server-samples/tree/master/samples/manage/azure-arc-enabled-sql-server/modify-license-type#running-the-script-using-cloud-shell).